-Created in response to the sudden suicide of a childhood friend, this body of work comes together as a visual narrative of the coming of age memories and experiences of multiple queer men from the West Michigan region.
-As Much Heaven as Earth explores the life experiences of these men through their own words as they attempt to answer the question, “Why do we choose to stay?”
+Created in response to the sudden suicide of a childhood friend, this body of work comes together as a visual narrative of the coming of age memories and experiences of multiple LGBT individuals from the West Michigan region.
+As Much Heaven as Earth explores the life experiences of these individuals through their own words as they attempt to answer the question, “Why do we choose to stay?”
 The visual direction of the work is guided by the sense of magical realism that author, Haruki Murakami, achieves in his novel, Norwegian Wood, the basic ideas behind Joseph Campbell's, Hero's Journey Monomyth, and the breakdown of the Five Stages of Grief as theorized by Swiss Psychiatrist, Elisabeth Kübler-Ross, in her 1969 book On Death and Dying.

 I remember the times we spent together cleaning up after every dinner— our hands submerged in the scalding water, enduring it.
 I remember how one of us washed while the other dried.
 An hour would easily fly-by in the process because we were so lost in just being there, together.
 I remember how you would open up to me, revealing your thoughts on our family.
 It was like you lifting the rug off the slanted kitchen floor you would clean every week.
 I remember how you would listen to me—listen to me fully—about how I was getting picked-on or how many penguins I could doodle back in the fourth grade.
 Honestly, doing the dishes with you made me appreciate you and all your hard work as a mother.